phpDocumentor/phpDocumentor/docs/internals/qa.rst

 Quality Assurance
 =================

-To continuously improve on the stability of phpDocumentor we make use of Wercker_ and Scrutinizer_ to verify and inspect the source code.
+To continuously improve on the stability of phpDocumentor we make use of ContinuousPHP_ and Scrutinizer_ to verify and inspect the source code.

-Using Wercker_ we are able to run all automated tests, such as PHPUnit and Behat, and verify if the application still behaves as expected.
+Using ContinuousPHP_ we are able to run all automated tests, such as PHPUnit and Behat, and verify if the application still behaves as expected.
 The code coverage that is collected during the running of PHPUnit is sent to Scrutinizer, which will create statistics out of it.